libjohn/intro2r-MIDS_2018fall/README.md

     1. Read in new datasets
     2.  `library(skimr)`

-9. More on `dplyr` -- join two datasets
+9. More `dplyr` -- join two datasets

     1.  `left_join` to merge data